 By cheating, you have forfeited the right to be believed — even when you are telling the truth!

-Everyone who ever heard about your cheating will always think of you differently.
+Should you cheat and get caught, everyone who ever heard about your cheating will always think about you differently.

 Your reputation will never be the same.
 You are now branded as a 'cheater,' and that will never change.

 Most people will never say anything to you about your affair.
 However, their thoughts about you will always include the undeniable fact that you, so to speak, 'stabbed your partner in the back' and that you are not to be trusted.

 6. After the affair has been discovered, the cheater may end up divorced